suprajaarthi/JS-Basics/README.md

 - can act as constructors to override the properties
 	- It runs outside of the object
 	- And accesses the properties of the function
+- Prototype has its properties like
+	- fill,filter
+	- hasOwnProperty